 Store the finished Strawberry Meringues in an airtight container at room temperature.
 They can last up to two weeks in a tightly sealed, moisture-free container.

 Yes!
 To freeze these meringues, make sure they’re at room temperature first.
 Then store them in one flat layer in an airtight container.
 They’ll last at least 2 months in the freezer.
 Before eating, allow them to thaw to room temperature.

 - These festive 4th of July Meringue Cookies are so fun and easy to make!
 You’ll love the bright colors, perfect for any patriotic holiday!

 - One of my favorite flavor combinations ever: Chocolate Mint Meringue cookies are so easy to make, and so versatile too!

 - Melt in your mouth Pumpkin Spice Meringue Cookies are the perfect fall treat!
 Plus I’ve got some tips and tricks for meringue success!
 And, a sweet giveaway at the end of the post!

 - Delicious meringue roses make a perfect treat for gift giving, Mother’s Day or Teacher appreciation.
 Use gelatin for fun flavors!

 - 1 cup granulated sugar

-- 8 oz dark chocolate melting wafer, melted
+- 8 ounce dark chocolate melting wafer melted

 - Preheat oven to 200°F. Line two baking sheets with parchment paper.
 Set aside.